Corleck Head

-The Corleck Head is a 1st or 2nd century AD three-faced Irish stone idol discovered in Drumeague in County Cavan c.
+The Corleck Head is a 1st- or 2nd-century AD three-faced Irish stone idol discovered in Drumeague in County Cavan c.
 1855.
 Its dating to the Iron Age is based on its iconography, which is similar to that of contemporary northern European Celtic art artefacts.
 Most archaeologists believe that it probably depicts a Celtic god and was intended to be placed on top of a larger shrine.

 The head is carved from a single block of limestone into three simply described faces.
 They each have similar features, including protruding eyes, thin and narrow mouths and enigmatic expressions.
-The head's dating and cultural significance are difficult to establish.
+The head's exact dating and cultural significance are difficult to establish.
 The faces may depict all-knowing, all-seeing gods representing the unity of the past, present and future.
-The head is assumed to have been intended for ceremonial used on the nearby Corleck Hill, a major religious centre during the late Iron Age and a site for celebration of the Lughnasadh, a pre-Christian harvest festival.
+The head is assumed to have been intended for ceremonial use on the nearby Corleck Hill, a major religious centre during the late Iron Age and a site for celebration of the Lughnasadh, a pre-Christian harvest festival.

-Most archaeologists assume the head was buried in the Early Middle Ages, perhaps c.
-900–1200 AD, due to its paganism and association with human sacrifice.
+Most archaeologists assume the head was buried in the Early Middle Ages.
 When unearthed, the sculpture was regarded as an insignificant local curiosity and for decades was placed on a farm gatepost.
 Its age was realised in 1937 by the local historian Thomas J. Barron and the Austrian archaeologist Adolf Mahr, director of the National Museum of Ireland (NMI).
 Since Mahr's acquisition, the head has been on permanent display at the NMI.

 Discovery

 The Corleck Head was unearthed around 1855 by the farmer James Longmore while looking for stones to build a farmhouse.
-Longmore had been excavating on Corleck Hill in the townland of Drumeague.
-The hill was the site of both a wedge tomb and a large c.
-2500 BC passage grave that was gradually dismantled between 1832 and 1900 to make way for farming land.
+Longmore found the head in the townland of Drumeague, site of an ancient wedge tomb.
+This is near Corleck Hill, where there was a passage tomb, stone circle and earthworks.
+These were destroyed between 1832 and 1900 to make way for farming land.